wofsauge/IsaacDocs/docs/enums/ModCallbacks.md

 ### MC_POST_GET_COLLECTIBLE {: .copyable }
 This function is called right after MC_PRE_GET_COLLECTIBLE and determines the Collectible that will be spawned from the given [ItemPoolType](ItemPoolType.md).

+If any non nil value was returned to **MC_PRE_GET_COLLECTIBLE** then this callback will be skipped.

 You can return an integer from this callback in order to change the returned collectible type.

 Returned values will not update the "SelectedCollectible" arg of later executed callbacks.

+???- info "Notes"
+    **ItemPoolType** always refers to what the original requested item pool was, regardless of whether or not Chaos has meddled with the item pools.
+However you can know which item pool was actually used by checking what [ItemPool::GetLastPool()](../ItemPool.md#getlastpool) returns.

 ???+ bug
     Returning a value that is not a table or nil will cause the game to crash.

 ???+ warning "Warning"
     The last callback to return a valid return value wins out and overwrites previous callbacks' return values

 |DLC|Value|Name|Function Args|Optional Args|Return Type|
 |:--|:--|:--|:--|:--|:--|